hasithalakmal/lazy/README.md

  we have to use different context path to create class.
 On that scenario can we define student-api context path on the student API test suite level
  ?
 Yes. **Lazy provide facility to override values at any point.** Then you can change create class API call context path on the API call level.

+To provide above functionality lazy framework facilitate something called **stack**.
+If you configure a value on stack on some level that value will be used only to it's sub tree.
+That value will be removed after complete the execution of that sub tree.
+Above mentioned values should be configured on that stack.

 ## What can define using hierarchical approach

-# Up coming features
-1. Architectural documentation
-1. Application skeleton modeler
-1. Swagger annotation modeler
-1. Unit test generation framework

-# Standards
+You can configure lot of things with this hierarchical approach.
+Please refer to the following list to get idea about that.
+Also please note that bold values are provide as default values of those attributes.
+1. Protocol - (**http**/Https)
+2. Host - (**localhost**/smile24es.com)
+3. Port - (**8080**)
+4. Context-path - (**lazy-api**/student-api)
+5. HTTP method - (**GET**/POST)
+6. Header group - (**"accept:application/json"/"content-type:application/json"**)
+7. Environment variables as key value pare - (username:lazy-user)
+8.

+# Ready to use these Features
+1. Lazy Language - DSL implementation to improve user friendliness
+2. Web UI to create your test suite visually.
+3. Improve test scenario coverage by auto generated test values

+# Why you should trust us?
 1. Using cutting edge technologies
-1. Java Doc
+2. Comprehensive Java Documentation
-1. Modularized implementation with suitable design patterns
+3. Modularized implementation with suitable design patterns
-1. Well designed extensible and pluggable architecture
+4. Well designed extensible and pluggable architecture
-1. Unit tests
+5. More than 80% unit test coverage
-1. Standard static code analysis
+6. Standardized with static code analysis
+7. Highly extendable with meta-model based design

+#How you can start with Lazy?